We are launching on AppSumo soon. Join the waitlist to get first access to our best lifetime deal, plus an additional insane early-bird bonus offer.

 Free Schema Markup Checker

 Validate your structured data for precision SEO.
-Audit your JSON-LD, Microdata, and RDFa markup for errors and schema.org compliance.
+Audit JSON-LD, Microdata, and RDFa markup for errors, missing properties, and schema.org compliance instantly.

 Why Structured Data is Essential for 2025